JasonMarkWomack/load-balancer-testing/README.md

 ## Sugestions / Directions

-To integrate your custom load balancing logic into the Envoy source code and compile it with your changes, you'll need to  these general steps:
+To integrate your custom load balancing logic into the Envoy source code and compile it with your code, you'll need to  these  steps:

 1 ) Use the new C++ file I made (e.g custom_load_balancer.cc) in the right directory within the Envoy source tree ( source/extensions/load_balancers).Will need to tweak it to your specfic needs.